AhmadMoussa/GORILLA-SUN-BLOG/_posts/2021-05-21-Perlin-Noise-Surface-Textures-and-Scrolling-Tricks.md

 ## Truchet Tiling

-We can also mess around with simple truchet tiling
+We can also mess around with simple truchet tiling, where the angle of the line is determined by the value of the noise at that particular point:
 <pre><code>
 function setup() {
   createCanvas(301, 301);